anira-project/anira/docs/sphinx/usage.rst

 Async contract throws ``anira::Error`` with ``ANIRA_ERROR_WRONG_CONTRACT``. ``edge_cost``, on
 both aggregates, is the plan-validation policy for pipelines and does not affect scheduling.

 1.4.
-Machine configuration
+Context configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The machine config describes the process: every anira instance in it shares one inference
+The context config describes the process: every anira instance in it shares one inference
-thread pool, sized and configured by the first machine created (section 3.1 says how later
+thread pool, sized and configured by the first context created (section 3.1 says how later
-machines are reconciled against it).
+contexts are reconciled against it).

 .. code-block:: cpp

-    anira::MachineConfig machine;
+    anira::ContextConfig context;
-    machine.threads(4, ANIRA_WAIT_SPIN_BACKOFF)
+    context.threads(4, ANIRA_WAIT_SPIN_BACKOFF)
         .log_level(ANIRA_LOG_WARNING)
         .log_drain(ANIRA_LOG_DRAIN_THREAD, 10);   // every 10 ms